mergen-sergio/DBest/tutorial/17-examples.md

 WHERE release_year IN (
     SELECT release_year FROM movie
     WHERE title = 'Casablanca'
-);
+);the materi
 ```

-One way to represent this query in DBest is:
+One way to represent this query in **DBest** is by materializing the `movie_cast` tuples.

-- **Hash Operator**: Materializes movies titled *Casablanca* in a hash table indexed by `release_year`.
-- **Nested Loop Semi Join**: Finds movies matching the same `release_year`.

 Since the number of movies titled *Casablanca* is expected to be small, the cost of materialization remains low.

+Two different approaches to materialization are discussed:

+- **Materialized Operator (Left Approach):**
+  - Stores *Casablanca* movies in memory.
+  - Requires a **full scan** over the materialized tuples for each lookup, as indexed search is not supported.

+- **Hash Operator (Right Approach):**
+  - Stores *Casablanca* movies in a **hash table** for quick lookups.
+  - Given a movie, the **hash table** is queried directly to find matching tuples.

+Since the number of materialized tuples is small, both strategies should perform similarly.

 <img src="assets/images/in vs exists 2.png" alt="Expressing IN and EXISTS subqueries" width="900"/>